Filpill/blog-web/content/projects/2023-06-07-radio-control-setup.md

 The inverse is true about discharging the battery too much.
 Do not let the LiPo voltage fall below 3.2V per cell as this will also cause internal damage to the battery which is irreversible.
 To mitigate this risk, you can use a voltage alarm on your circuit to warn you when the voltage is falling below a desired threshold.

 ### Signs to Discontinue Battery Usage
-A well maintenaed LiPo battery should be able to safely achieve at least 300 full charge/discharge cycles if obeying the precautions above.
+A well maintained LiPo battery should be able to safely achieve at least 300 full charge/discharge cycles if obeying the precautions above.

 There are a list of signals decide whether or not to discontinue use of any given LiPo:
 - If you see ballooning occur in the battery.